Table of Contents

 What is supply chain as a service (SCaaS)?

-Ultimately, SCaaS provides the infrastructure and technology to reduce logistics costs, providing flexible fulfillment solutions, and implementing technology and automation to improve speed, visibility, and accuracy across an entire supply chain network.
+Ultimately, SCaaS provides the infrastructure and technology to reduce logistics costs, provides flexible fulfillment solutions, and implements technology and automation to improve speed, visibility, and accuracy across an entire supply chain network.

 4 stages of an ecommerce supply chain

 But before you decide to utilize SCaaS, it’s important to understand how the ecommerce supply chain works.
 The right 3PL will offer visibility over your supply chain, including real-time data and insights, as well as the ability to track fulfillment performance.
 This enables you to outsource while still maintaining a sense of control.

 If you outsource fulfillment to a 3PL, you must understand the different stages to help you make better decisions as you grow your business.

 Here is an overview of the four primary stages of the ecommerce supply chain.